ChordSwitch

 About ChordSwitch

-ChordSwitch is a free tool for guitarists, ukulele players, and anyone who works with chord charts.
-It handles two things: transposing a song to a different key, and finding the right capo position for a given key.
+ChordSwitch is a free online tool for guitarists, ukulele players, pianists, and anyone who works with chord charts.
+It does two things: transpose a song to a different key, and find the right capo position for a given key.
+No account, no install, no cost, paste your chords and get results instantly.

 How chord transposition works